michaelgale/cq-kit/README.md

 ]
 ```

-A `Ribbon` object is initialized with CadQuery workplane object representing the 2D plane which the ribbon is constructed and a command list.
+A `Ribbon` object is initialized with CadQuery workplane specification representing the 2D plane which the ribbon is constructed and a command list.
 The `render` method is called to construct the ribbon object and it is returned as a closed wire path CadQuery workplane object.
 This object can then be chained as any other CQ workplane object, e.g. using `extrude()` to transform the ribbon object into a 3D solid.

 <img src=./images/ribbon.png>